societe-generale/aikit/docs/adding_new_models.rst

 Let's see what's need to be done to include an hypothetic new models::

     class ReallyCoolNewTransformer(BaseEstimator, TransformerMixin):
-        def __init__(self, super_choice):
+        """ This is a great new  transformer """ def __init__(self, super_choice):
             self.super_choice = super_choice